Not long to wait...

 Wild Swimming;

-For those keen cold water plungers please do enjoy our fresh water dipping pond, this can be found as you head out onto the main reserve footpath.
+Cockleshell beach is not yet open to guests due to late breeding oystercatchers, but you can enjoy our fresh water dipping pond for a wild swim, this can be found as you head out onto the main reserve footpath.

 Walks and safari drive;